Looking to the future

 Creating a greener, fairer and stronger economy here in Bristol has always been our primary goal.
 But we've always had an ambition to create something that others can copy.

-Lots of cities and regions have similar economic problems to Bristol, so this will be relevant to many places.
+Lots of cities and regions have similar economic, social and environmental problems to Bristol, so this will be relevant to many places.

 And in global economic terms, to have a real impact, we need to change not just Bristol's economy, but all local economies.

-We will take care in the design to make it as easy to implement in different areas as possible, whilst ensuring that local token schemes can be designed to meet local needs.
+We will take care in the design to make our approach as easy to implement in different areas as possible, whilst ensuring that local token schemes can be designed to meet local needs.

 Structure and Governance

-Each local implementation of the platform would be managed by separate legal entities.
-The different sorts of members (citizens, community groups, businesses, anchor institutions etc) would have representation on the board.
-The board would be responsible for ensuring an inclusive, consent-based approach to co-design, data use, and use of surplus funds.
+Each local implementation of the platform will be managed by separate legal entities.
+The different sorts of members (citizens, community groups, businesses, anchor institutions etc) will have representation on the board.
+The board will be responsible for ensuring an inclusive, consent-based approach to token co-design, data use, and use of surplus funds.